syncfusion-content/flutter-docs/Flutter/pdf-viewer/add-remove-modify-annotations.md

 ### Remove a specific annotation programmatically

-You can remove an annotation from the document programmatically by providing the specific annotation instance as the parameter to `removeAnnotation` method of `PdfViewerController`.
+You can programmatically remove an annotation from the document by providing the specific annotation instance as the parameter to the `removeAnnotation` method of `PdfViewerController`.
 The following example shows how to remove the first annotation in the annotation collection from a PDF document.

 {% tabs %}
 {% highlight dart hl_lines="8" %}